zgreathouse/ReactMediaPlayer/README.md

 # ReactMediaPlayer

-ReactMediaPlayer pings the Youtube API, allows you search youtube videos, and displays five videos relevant to the search term.
+ReactMediaPlayer pings the Youtube API, allows you to search youtube videos, and displays five videos relevant to the search term.
 Videos are also embedded.

 ![click_video](/assets/video-click-example.gif)